 - Write about small, self-contained incidents that are still vivid in your memory.
-If you remember them, it’s because they contain a larger truth that your readers will recognize in their own lives.
+If you remember them, it’s because they contain a larger truth that your readers will recognise in their own lives.
 Think small and you’ll wind up finding the big themes in your family saga.

 - Just because people work for an institution, they don’t have to write like one.
 Institutions can be warmed up.
 Administrators can be turned into human beings.
 Information can be imparted clearly and without pomposity.